Written by: Tim Edison

 Riserva Ducale is one of Ruffino's earliest flagship wines, with a production date of 1927.
 The winery was established in 1877 on the Tuscan Tenute Ruffino Società Agricola estates, just outside Grassina.

-We adore this wine's gentle tannins and smooth mouthfeel, but the dry, earthy profile catches our attention.
+This wine has gentle tannins and a silky mouthfeel, but the dry, earthy profile makes it shine.
 Raisin, cherry, forest floor, oak, and peppery notes develop on the palate, with excellent structure and a long finish.

 You can enjoy this Tuscan gem with antipasti, porcini mushrooms, mushroom risotto, Bucatini with mushrooms and sausage, and meatballs and spaghetti.
 The dryness also works well with dishes flavored with Pecorino Romano.